-John Donne: A Nocturnall upon S. Lucie's Day,Love's Deity:andAndrew Marvel: To His Coy Mistress; The Garden; A Dialogue between the Soul and the Body
+John Donne: A Nocturnall upon S. Lucie's Day,Love's Deity:andAndrew Marvel: To His Coy Mistress; The Garden; A Dialogue between the Soul and the Body to his Soul; and Robert Burns: A Red Red Rose, A Fond Kiss, A Winter

-Ben Jonson: Volpone or The Alchemist:
+Ben Jonson: Volpone or The Alchemist.

-Pope: Ode on Solitude, Summer, Sound and Sense, The Dying Christian to his
+Pope: Ode on Solitude, Summer, Sound and Sense, The Dying Christian